jonas-doerr/baseball-card-game/ReadMe.md

 - Development of classes

 ## real to-do list
+- fix base advancement for walks (only move when forced)
 - tie base advancement into batter characteristics
-    - add a name attribute to players
+    - add a name attribute to players [DONE]
-    - create a calculation based off of stolen bases for speed
+    - create a calculation based off of stolen bases for speed [DONE]
-    - when printing bases, only show the name attribute
+    - when printing bases, only show the name attribute [DONE]
 - add in stolen bases
 - add in statistic lists